CumulusNetworks/docs/content/cumulus-netq-52/More-Documents/Create a NetQ Simulation in DSX Air.md

 ## Add the NetQ Server to the JSON File

 1. Open the downloaded JSON file in a text editor.
-2. Add the following block at the end of the `Nodes` array, then save the file: <!--ask Jaydev for entire export file-->
+2. Add the following block at the end of the `Nodes` array, then save the file:

 ```
 "netq-master": {